≡ Menu

 • In the past 12 months, have you applied for or received any form of disability benefits?

-They may also ask about your family medical history and any other relevant medical information.
+They may also ask about your family medical history and other relevant medical information.

 The insurance company will use this information, along with other factors such as your age, gender, and lifestyle, to determine your risk level and calculate your insurance premiums.